Nerve Conduction Studies

 7. Motor neuropathy (e.g., amyotrophic lateral sclerosis); or

-8. Symptoms of dyplopia, dysphagia, or fatigable weakness that increases with repetitive activity.
+8. Symptoms of diplopia, dysphagia, or fatigable weakness that increases with repetitive activity.

-Aetna considers the following interventions experimental and investigational because the effectiveness of these approaches has not been established:
+Aetna considers the following interventions experimental, investigational, or unproven because the effectiveness of these approaches has not been established:

 1. Electro-diagnostic tests (e.g., EMG and NCV studies) for the diagnosis of distal symmetric polyneuropathy;